FSZ1X2/EscapeFromCatPaws/README.md

 # EscapeFromCatPaws
- this project is the final project for csi5175 course
+ this project is the final project for CSI5175 course

+ TODO list：

+ - Gameplay part (Zixun)
+ - SQL part(yaqing)